amplitude/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 You can also implement you own offline logic:

-1. Disable the default offline logic by setting `config.offline` to `AndroidNetworkConnectivityCheckerPlugin.Disabled`
+1. Set `config.offline` to `AndroidNetworkConnectivityCheckerPlugin.Disabled` to disable the default offline logic.
 2. Toggle `config.offline` by yourself